stavrosk7/GA-for-MOO/README.md

 ## Information

-A Library of useful algorithms for C programming to make your applications simple to understand and easy to use.
+A Library of useful algorithms for C/C++, Python and Matlab programming to make your applications simple to understand and easy to use.

 ## Algorithms

-* [MDB](https://github.com/skalaouzis/GraphsLib/blob/master/MDB) : This program accesses the BugTypes.mdb database, creates a dataset, adds the tables to it, and displays the number of tables, columns, and rows.
-It also displays the titles of each row.
+* [PAES](https://github.com/skalaouzis/GA-for-MOO/blob/master/PAES.py) : The pareto archived evolution strategy is GA for MOO in Python

 * [PolynomialRoot_NewtonMethod](https://github.com/skalaouzis/GraphsLib/blob/master/PolynomialRoot_NewtonMethod.cpp) :  is a method for finding successively better approximations to the roots (or zeroes) of a real-valued function